tamnguyenbbt/dom-util/README.md

 ## How to use:
  - Locate anchor web element on a web page under test such as a label closest to the web element to search
- - Get the information about the anchor web element: tag name, and own text i.e. ```<div jsname="YRMmle" class="AxOyFc snByac" aria-hidden="true">First name</div> --> tag: div, and text: First name```
+ - Get the information about the **anchor web element**: tag name, and own text i.e. ```<div jsname="YRMmle" class="AxOyFc snByac" aria-hidden="true">First name</div> --> tag: div, and text: First name```
  - Get the tag name or any css selector of the element to search, i.e. 'input'
- - Pass them to a method of DomUtil
+ - Pass them to a method of DomUtil.
+* Notes: each method in dom-util often goes in 3 overloads.
+For instance, getWebElementExactMatch, getWebElement, getWebElementBestEffort.
+ The **ExactMatch** overload compares the text with case sensitive and equals and trimming all the tabs and spaces.
+ The normal overload tries the exact matching first and if fails it tries the case sensitive and containing and trimming all the tabs and spaces.
+ The **BestEffort** overload tries to find the element similar to what the normal overload does but even multiple anchors found, it will tries hard as well.
+Non best effort overloads will throws 'AmbiguousAnchorElementsException' when multiple anchors found.
+ If you want to further control the options, use the overloads having parameter ElementInfo where you can specify the search condition combinations of your choice.
+ There are overloads such as findElement**WithTwoAnchors** as well for the convenient.
+It can be used where a web page has a label (parent anchor) and then another label underneath (anchor) and then the web element you want to find.
+For instance, it can be used for a question then 2 radio buttons with labels 'Yes' and 'No'.

 ## Examples: